5T33Z0/Clover-Crate/SMBIOS/README.md

 ![SysInfo](https://user-images.githubusercontent.com/76865553/162909344-a6ea67e5-7d3d-47c4-b7af-5610a911d385.png)

-Usually, this is injected by SSDTs ot DSDT or Device Properties.
-But injecting this property requires `Name (_SUN, 0x02)` to be present in the Device's description inside the DSDT or SSDT.
-You can set this to any one byte number but `0` and `1` because of compiler optimizations.
-If you don't use a custom DSDT you may instead set DSDT Mask Fix bits for those devices.
+Usually, the AAPL,slot-name is injected based on the information provided by a DSDT or Device Properties.
+But injecting this property requires `Name (_SUN, 0xXX)` to be present in the Device's description inside the DSDT/SSDT.

+Clover can generate AAPL-slot,namr entries for certain device types, if the `_SUN` method does not exist in the DSDT.
+If you don't use a custom DSDT you may set DSDT Mask Fix bits for those devices instead.
+But you must set the patch mask for these devices using any one byte number but `0` and `1` since they are reserved for other things, so genereating the AAPL,slot-name entries might fail.

 **Example**: